ZIMO-Elektronik/DCC/README.md

 ```

 ### Build
-If the library is built locally then the tests and a REPL example will be generated.
+If the build is running as a top-level CMake project then tests and a REPL example will be generated.
 ```sh
 cmake -Bbuild
 cmake --build build --target DCCReplExample